-On 28 February 2012, the Directors declared a final fully franked dividend of 0.5 cents per share in respect of the financial year ended 31 December 2011, totalling \$289,225 (2010: fully franked dividend of 0.5 cents per share totalling \$270,430).
-The balance of available franking credits will be reduced to approximately \$324,655 subsequent to the dividend payment.
+The Directors declared a final fully franked dividend of 0.5 cents in respect of the financial year ended 31 December 2012 (2011: fully franked dividend of 0.5 cents).
+The final dividend in respect of the financial year ended 31 December 2012 has not been recognised in these consolidated financial statements as it was declared subsequent to 31 December 2012.